Catholic University's Special Relationship

 “The Catholic University of America is proud to congratulate Cardinal Jorge Mario Bergoglio on his election as Pope.
 The Holy See and the University, which was founded in 1887 by the U.S. Catholic bishops under a papal charter issued by Pope Leo XIII, share a unique relationship.
 As the national University of the Catholic Church in the United States, we have been blessed to host two papal visits: one by Pope John Paul II in 1979 and one by Pope Benedict XVI in 2008.
 We are excited to move forward under the leadership of Pope Francis and we pray that the Catholic Church will grow under his guidance in wisdom and Christ’s grace.
 And we hope to welcome him to our campus some day.”

-Eight of the 11 American Cardinal Electors at the Conclave Are Graduates of The Catholic University of America
+Eight of the 11 American Cardinal Electors at the Conclave Graduated from The Catholic University of America

-The Catholic University of America is well represented among the cardinals who will attend the conclave to choose the next pope.
-Of the 11 cardinal electors from the United States, eight are CUA graduates.
+The Catholic University of America was well represented among the cardinals who will attend the conclave to choose the pope in March 2013.
+Of the 11 cardinal electors from the United States, eight were CUA graduates.

 - Cardinal Raymond Leo Burke, the prefect of the Supreme Tribunal of the Apostolic Signatura and former archbishop of St. Louis, earned a B.A. in philosophy in 1970 and an M.A. in philosophy, 1971.